Unilateral shift operator

+In operator theory, the unilateral shift is a one-sided shift operator, that is, a shift operator acting on one-sided sequences or shift spaces.
+The term "operator" is used to draw contrast to finite-dimensional shift matrices.
+The term "unilateral" draws a distinction to the bilateral shift operator, of which the Baker's map is an example.

+Shift operators are commonly studied in the context of measure-preserving dynamical systems.
+In such general settings, the unilateral shift operator is usually called the transfer operator or the Frobenius-Peron operator; its inverse is the Koopman operator.
+The properties of shift operators depend very strongly on the topology of the spaces on which they act; for example, the Bernoulli shift famously has a discrete spectrum given by the Bernoulli polynomials when acting on the space of bounded smooth functions on the unit interval, but has a continuous spectrum (on the unit disk), when acting on the Hilbert space of square-integrable functions.
+When acting on a measure space, the eigenfunctions of shift operators are characteristically fractal in shape, often differentiable-nowhere or even continuous-nowhere.
+Eigenvalues on the unit circle are associated with unitary time evolution, while those inside the unit disk are conventionally identified with decaying modes in statistical systems.
+In quantum mechanics, the prototypical unilateral shift operator is the annihilation operator of the quantum harmonic oscillator; it's eigenfunctions correspond to coherent states.

-In operator theory, the unilateral shift is an operator on a Hilbert space.
-It is often studied in two main representations: as an operator on the sequence space $\ell^2$, or as a multiplication operator on a Hardy space.
+This article deals primarily with unilateral shifts acting on Hilbert space, specifically in two representations: as an operator on the sequence space $\ell^2$, or as a multiplication operator on a Hardy space.
 Its properties, particularly its invariant subspaces, are well-understood and serve as a model for more general theories.

 Definition

 Let $\ell^2$ be the Hilbert space of square-summable sequences of complex numbers, i.e., $$\ell^2 = \left\{ (a_0, a_1, a_2, \dots) : a_n \in \mathbb{C} \text{ and } \sum_{n=0}^\infty |a_n|^2 < \infty \right\}$$The unilateral shift is the linear operator $S: \ell^2 \to \ell^2$ defined by:

 $$S(a_0, a_1, a_2, \dots) = (0, a_0, a_1, a_2, \dots)$$This operator is also called the forward shift.